ktdreyer/igw-ceph-ansible/README.md

 # igw-ceph-ansible
-Ansible modules and playbook for setting up iscsi gateway(s) for a ceph cluster
+This project provides a mechanism to deploy iSCSI gateways in front of a ceph cluster.
+It consists of two discrete components - one installed
+on the intended ceph nodes that will act as gateways - and the other supplements the ceph-ansible solution by providing playbooks/tasks and some
+custom python modules for defining the iSCSI gateway configuration.

 ##Introduction
-The goal of this project is to provide a simple means of maintaining configuration state across a number of iscsi (LIO) gateways that front a ceph cluster.
-The code uses a number of custom modules to handle the following functional tasks
+At a high level, the project delivers custom code into the ansible controller, and the intended gateway nodes.
+The code deployed to the gateway
+nodes provides the decision making logic needed to manage rbd and LIO.
+The custom modules installed on the ansible controller serve as a interface
+layer to the decision logic.
+This "separation" provides the potential to exploit the custom logic independently of Ansible.

+The custom modules handle the following tasks;

-* definition of rbd images (including resize support)
+* definition of rbd images (including resize support and preferred path setting across gateway nodes)
-* iSCSI gateway creation (single target, multiple tpg, single portal, initial lun maps)
+* iSCSI gateway creation (single target, multiple tpg, single portal per tpg, initial lun maps)
 * Client assignment (registering clients to LIO, chap authentication, and associating the client to specific rbd images)
-* balance alua preferred path state across gateway nodes (performed during addition of new rbd image to the configuration)

 In addition to building the required configuration, the project also provide a playbook for purging the gateway configuration which includes the optional removal of rbd's.

 ##Features

-- confirms RHEL7.3 - and aborts if necessary
+- confirms RHEL7.3** - and aborts if necessary
 - ensures targetcli/device-mapper-multipath is installed (for rtslib support)
 - configures multipath.conf
 - creates rbd's if needed - at allocation time, each rbd is assigned an owner, which will become the preferred path